heygrady/react-redux-notes/redux-wordpress.md

       posts, // <-- map the posts to the props of the list component makePostSelectors, // <-- pass a function as a prop if you want

-      isLoading: isLoadingPosts(state), // <-- read a boolean from the state
+      isLoading: isLoadingPosts(state), // <-- read a boolean from the state, rename a selector

       // create custom values based on the current state
       // here we're checking if there are any posts in the list